munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code method-type (2 before, 1 after)

-Now we can correctly compile references to the special "this" variable and the compiler will emit the right `OP_GET_LOCAL` instructions to access it.
+Now we can correctly compile references to the special "this" variable, and the compiler will emit the right `OP_GET_LOCAL` instructions to access it.
 Closures can even capture `this` and store the receiver in upvalues.
 Pretty cool.